Your data on MRCVSonline

 Among them include bitesize video and audio clips covering a range of topics, including learning how to manage symptoms, and tips on how workplaces can better support their team members.

-“Not all women will experience problems commonly associated with menopause.
+“Not all women will experience will experience problems commonly associated with menopause.
 But for those with severe symptoms, the debilitating effects can last for years, impacting their personal and professional lives,” explained MMI lead, Rapinder Newton.

 “We are really proud to have supported Wellvet to provide these invaluable evidence-backed resources for veterinary professionals, so that we can all continue to learn and navigate menopause in an understanding and compassionate manner.”